On this page:

 If you apply for an H, individual L, O, P, Q or R visa, you must submit the following:

 - A Nonimmigrant Visa Electronic Application (DS-160) Form.
 Visit the DS-160 webpage for more information about the DS-160.

 - A passport valid for travel to the United States with a validity date at least six months beyond your intended period of stay in the United States (unless country-specific agreements provide exemptions).
 If more than one person is included in your passport, each person desiring a visa must submit an application.

 - One color photograph 2"x2" (5cmx5cm) taken within 6 month against white background (Please attach your photo upside down on the upper left corner of DS-160 confirmation page).
 This web page has information about the required photo format. *Starting November 1 2016, applicants are not permitted to wear eyeglasses in photos.

 - An interview appointment letter confirming that you booked an appointment through this service.

 If you are an L-1 applicant using a blanket petition and your employer already has blanket approval to send intra-company transferees, you will be required to submit the following items with your application documents:

-- One original and two copies of form I-129S filled out with your position;
+- Three copies of form I-129S filled out with your position;

 - One copy of the recommendation letter from your employer;